miac-research/MARS-brainstem/README.md

 ### Hardware requirements

 While the inference can be run on CPU (>8 cores recommended), an NVIDIA GPU will greatly accelerate the calculation.
-The pre-built images use CUDA 12 and can thus support a wide range of NVIDIA GPUs from compute capability 5.0 (Maxwell generation, 2014) to 9.0 (current generation).
+The pre-built images use CUDA 12 and can thus support a wide range of NVIDIA GPUs from compute capability 5.0 (Maxwell generation, 2014) to 9.0 (H100, RTX 6000 Ada).
 A minimum of 8 GB GPU memory is required.

 ### nnU-Net algorithm using Apptainer